nidkil/setting-up-an-open-source-repo/docs/sections/4-tooling/commitlint.md

    Now we can easily run `commitlint` using `npm run commitlint` and pass it commandline arguments using the double dash (--).

-   For the other commands please refer to `Tips & tricks` that follows.
+   For the other commands please refer to `Tips & tricks` below.

 ### Tips & tricks